avivasolutionsnl/Pensum-extractor/README.md

 > npm run extract -- --configuration <configuration.json>
 ```

-This will create a JSON file holding the scenarios that can be run using [Pensum-runner](https://github.com/avivasolutionsnl/pensum-runner).
+This will create a JSON file with the scenarios.
+To make a scenario exectuable, using [Pensum-runner](https://github.com/avivasolutionsnl/pensum-runner), you will to convert it to a workload model which the runner can handle.

+> See [Pensum-runner](https://github.com/avivasolutionsnl/pensum-runner) for the workload model definition

 A minimal example of Google Analytics input and its resulting output can be found in [this test](./test/pagevisits/scenario.js).

-### Convert to a runnable workload model
+### Convert to a Pensum workload model
-As the Pensum runner executes a workload model, so to run it you will need to convert the scenarios JSON file to a workload model.
+As the Pensum runner executes a workload model, you will need to convert the scenarios from the JSON file to a workload model.
 Pensum extractor provides a `createWorkloadFromScenario` (see [workload.js](./src/workload.js)) function that helps you with it, for example:
 ```
 const scenarios = JSON.parse(fs.readFileSync(<YOUR SCENARIOS JSON FILE>).toString())